top of page

 “Urban Bias in Rural Governance” (with Aytug Sasmaz).
 In Progress.

-Distributive Politics and its Implications for Diverse Societies
+Distributive Politics & Policies in Diverse Societies

 "Enforcement Process Tracing: Forbearance and Dilution in Urban Colombia and Turkey" (with Alisha Holland).
 Studies in Comparative International Development, 53(3): 300-323, August 2018.